RahulRJB/Obsidian-RJB/My Vault/Notes/RAG.md

 - ### RAG_Fusion: ^4d4660

-	- RAG fusion aspires to bridge the gap between what uses explicitly asked and what they intend to ask.
+	- RAG fusion aspires to bridge the gap between what users explicitly asked and what they intend to ask.
 	- We apply a ranking step to our retrieved documents which we call reciprocal rank Fusion.
 That's really the only difference.
 The input stage of taking a question breaking it out into a few kind of differently worded questions remains the same.
 	- ![[Attachments/Pasted image 20240622015308.png]]![[Attachments/Pasted image 20240622015413.png]]![[Attachments/Pasted image 20240622015707.png]]
 	- This is convenient particularly when we're operating across different vector stores or we want to do retrieval across a large number of differently worded questions.
 It is also helpful in cases if we wanted to only take the top 3 documents or something.
 It can be really nice to build that consolidated ranking across all these independent retrievals then pass that to the LLM for the final generation.